This site may contain affiliate links for which a small commission is received.

 GIMP will let me change the name before the final export screen.
 Once I click thru both screens to export, wa-lla I’m done.
 It was that simple.

-The point is not to convert cool looking rockets to png format; it’s about using the technique on an image you need to convert so you can create whatever graphic you want.
+The point is not to convert cool looking rockets to png or jpg format; it’s about using the technique on an image you need to convert so you can create whatever graphic you want.